 Nepean Point is one of the most spectacular lookouts in Canada’s Capital, making it a key Capital destination.
 At the highest point of the site is a majestic statue of Samuel de Champlain, who explored the Ottawa River in 1613.

-The National Capital Commission (NCC) begins demolition work of the Astrolabe Theatre at Nepean Point.
-The Astrolabe Theatre and its associated infrastructure have reached the end of their life cycle, now pose a potential risk to the general public and no longer meet universal accessibility standards.
-This will include the removal of seating, stairs, railings, light standards, ticket booth, and contaminated soil.
+The demolition of the Astrolabe Theatre and associated infrastructure began in 2019, as they have reached the end of their life cycle, no longer meets universal accessibility standards and poses a potential risk to the public.
+The demolition will include the removal of seating, stairs, railings, light standards and ticket booth, as well as contaminated soil.

-Access to the construction site will be closed and a perimeter fence will be in place for the duration of the work.
+To ensure the public’s safety, access to the construction site will be closed, and a perimeter fence will be in place for the duration of the work.

 Accessible public art